• Skip to primary navigation

 Step 4: Mix the Wet Ingredients

-In a medium bowl, whisk together the cornstarch water mixture, the milk of choice, the cooled melted butter and the vanilla until combined.
+In a medium bowl, whisk together the cornstarch water mixture, the milk, the cooled melted butter and the vanilla until combined.

 Make sure the melted butter isn't hot because if you pour hot butter into the cold milk, it will be chunky.